Learning Equilibria in Matching Markets from Bandit Feedback: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Itai Ashlagi, Jiantao Jiao, Scott Kominers (along with the Lab for Economic Design), Cassidy Laidlaw, Celestine Mendler-D\"unner, and Banghua Zhu for valuable feedback.
-Meena Jagadeesan acknowledges support from the Paul and Daisy Soros Fellowship; Alexander Wei acknowledges support from an NSF Graduate Research Fellowship.
+Meena Jagadeesan acknowledges support from the Paul and Daisy Soros Fellowship; Alexander Wei acknowledges support from an NSF Graduate Research Fellowship under Grant No.\ 1752814; and Michael Jordan acknowledges the Vannevar Bush Faculty Fellowship program under grant number N00014-21-1-2941.